Table of Contents

 The first thing you’ll likely notice about the JukeBox E is the price.
 While it may come with a slight sticker shock for more casual vinyl lovers, dedicated consumers focused on a high-fidelity experience will know it’s a bit of a steal for the audio quality you receive, especially once you pair a set of bookshelf speakers with it.
 It’s not that the Bluetooth experience is bad — that’s far from the truth.
 But including and using Bluetooth on this player feels like using a Ferrari on a 35 mph street.
 It’s doable, but you’re more than likely to get real mileage out of pairing it with actual speakers.
 It’s a nice value-add but shouldn’t be your primary usage.

-Playing Zeppelin on my Bluetooth headphones was okay but listening to “Physical Grafitti” over speakers was easily the best audio experience I had testing any of these players.
+Playing Zeppelin on my headphones through Bluetooth connectivity was okay but listening to “Physical Grafitti” over speakers was easily the best audio experience I had testing any of these players.
 Fun, bright, and inviting, listening to my three test records was a true experience, a blast from start to finish where I felt like I was hearing new depths and layers to beloved albums.
 The “Halo: Infinite” score, in particular, felt like I was right back playing the game as the piano and choral elements filled my living room accordingly.
-Outside of the slightly disappointing Bluetooth function, the JukeBox E feels like it doesn’t compromise on much, allowing for a genuinely superlative vinyl experience.
+If you’re truly looking for the best Bluetooth record player, this might not be it.
+But outside of the slightly disappointing Bluetooth connectivity function, the JukeBox E feels like it doesn’t compromise on much, allowing for a genuinely superlative vinyl experience.

 The one major issue I had with the JukeBox E was in the assembly of the belt drive.
 In the review unit provided by Pro-Ject, the belt appeared to be slightly overstretched, which made trying to put it on the turntable quite a challenge.
 I’m not sure if that’s the size when it’s provided to consumers out of the box, but it proved to be a real hassle to overcome in my experience.
 Your individual mileage may vary, however.